 Charsire new drug ACA for cancer radiotherapy skin reactions has completed phase I clinical study.
-The study results suggested that ACA can effectively reduce side effects caused by radiotherapy, such as pain or skin reactions, and improve the quality and effectiveness of treatment for patients with radiotherapy.
+The study results suggested that ACA can effectively reduce side effects caused by radiotherapy, such as pain or skin reactions, and improve quality of life for patients with radiotherapy.

 Statistical data indicates that about 50% of cancer patients are required to receive radiotherapy to control tumor.
 The side effects casued during radiotherapy treatment often results in treatment interruption, which may reduce the effect on tumor inhibition.
-ACA was proven to effectively improve the local tumor control and survival rate of cancer patients by reducing the side effects caused by radiotherapy treatment.
+ACA was proven to reduce the side effects caused by radiotherapy.

 Pre-clinical pharmacological studies

 Phase I clinical study approved by TW FDA, completed

 A radiotherapy treatment course usually takes five to eight weeks, and patients’ condition determines both the dose and range of radiation.
 An effective radiotherapy treatment requires a series of fractional therapies which often cause different side effects during radiotherapy treatment, resulting in pain and discomfort, leading to interruption of treatment and reducing the effect of tumor treatment.

 The pain medications currently used to control the side effects of the radiotherapy mostly reduce pain by directly inhibiting the central nervous system or inhibiting inflammation, but both leads to various side effects.